Allie-Ang/regex/gist-regexTutorial.md

 >'Greedy' means match longest possible string.
 'Lazy' means match shortest possible string

 ### **Boundaries**
+>The word boundary \b matches positions where one side is a word character (usually a letter, digit or underscore—but see below for variations across engines) and the other side is not a word character (for instance, it may be the beginning of the string or a space character).<br>
+>Word boundaries are useful when you want to match a sequence of letters (or digits) on their own, or to ensure that they occur at the beginning or the end of a sequence of characters.</br>

 ### **Back-references**
+>Backreferences refer to a previously captured group in the same regular expression.

 ### **Look-ahead and Look-behind**
+>Lookaheads are the patterns that ask JavaScript to look ahead in the string to check for intended patterns in the string.
+Lookahead and Lookbehind are together referred to as Lookaround.
+Using Lookaheads we can easily capture a particular group of characters only if they appear before another set of characters

 ---